neel-dey/anatomix/anatomix/registration/README.md

                         If clipping, clip minimum intensity of moving img to this val.
   --moving_maxclip MOVING_MAXCLIP
                         If clipping, clip maximum intensity of moving img to this val.
+  --warp_seg            Warp the provided moving label map with estimated deformation.
+  --path_seg_fixed PATH_SEG_FIXED
+                        If warping labels, provide a *.nii.gz file for the fixed label.
+  --path_seg_moving PATH_SEG_MOVING
+                        If warping labels, provide a *.nii.gz file for the moving label
 ```